Wheelbuilding the Easy Way

 • counterclockwise loosens

 5. To true and tension the wheel, you’ll use your bicycle as a wheel truing jig (it works great).
 Install the wheel on the bike (don’t put on the tire/tube yet) and support the bike so you can spin the wheel you’re working on.
 You might hang it or put it on your car rack or hook the seat over a tree branch.
-Just locate it so that the wheel is held steady and so that you can comfortably work on it.
-Shine a lamp on the wheel so you can see what you’re doing if you’re working inside.

 6. Start finishing the wheel by turning all the spokes clockwise until about 4 mm worth of threads is exposed on every spoke.
+As my illustration shows, you turn the nipples clockwise to tighten them and the other way to loosen them.

 Thumb on rim